juan-medina/gosge/README.md

 ### macOS

-On macOS you need Xcode or Command Line Tools for Xcode.
+On macOS, you need Xcode or Command Line Tools for Xcode.

 ### Windows

-On Windows you need C compiler, like [Mingw-w64](https://mingw-w64.org) or [TDM-GCC](http://tdm-gcc.tdragon.net/).
+On Windows, you need C compiler, like [Mingw-w64](https://mingw-w64.org) or [TDM-GCC](http://tdm-gcc.tdragon.net/).
 You can also build binary in [MSYS2](https://msys2.github.io/) shell.

 ## Installation